Alert-ME: An Explainability-Driven Defense Against Adversarial Examples in Transformer-Based Text Classification: Preliminaries and Background

-Pre-trained embeddings refer to the use of pre-existing word vectors that have been trained on large datasets using unsupervised machine learning techniques such as word2vec, GloVe, or fastText.
+Pre-trained embeddings refer to using pre-existing word vectors that have been trained on large datasets using unsupervised machine learning techniques such as word2vec \cite{church2017word2vec}, GloVe \cite{pennington2014glove}, or fastText \cite{bojanowski2017fastext}.
 These embeddings are trained on large corpora of text data, and the resulting word vectors capture semantic and syntactic relationships between words.
-By using pre-trained embeddings, it is possible to leverage the knowledge captured in these embeddings to improve the performance of natural language processing (NLP) tasks such as text classification, sentiment analysis, and machine translation, without the need to train a new embedding from scratch.
+By using pre-trained embeddings, it is possible to leverage the knowledge captured in these embeddings to improve the performance of NLP tasks such as text classification, sentiment analysis, and machine translation without the need to train a new embedding from scratch.

-\subsection{Related Work}
+\section{Related Work}

-In NLP, the research community has dedicated significant efforts to developing models that are robust against WSA.
-These efforts can be broadly categorized into two mainstreams, which we summarize in this section.